Grey Poupon: History

 In 1860 Maurice Grey (b.
 Urcy, France, 1816; d.
 1897), a mustard-maker based in Dijon, was awarded a Royal Appointment in 1860 for developing a machine that dramatically increased the speed of manufacture.
-In 1866 he received financing for putting it into use by partnering with fellow Dijon moutardier, Auguste Poupon, birthing Grey-Poupon.
+In 1866 he received financing for putting it into use by partnering with fellow Dijon moutardier, Auguste Poupon, creating Grey-Poupon.

 In 1946, the Heublein Company bought the American rights from the original company.

 In 1952, deputy CEO Joseph Poupon and André Ricard bought the popular Marseilles brand Maille.
 In 1970, the directors of Grey Poupon and Maille formed a conglomerate called S.E.G.M.A.
 Maille.
 Soon afterwards, the new company decided to phase out the Grey Poupon label in France.

 In America, R. J. Reynolds Tobacco Company acquired Heublein in 1982 and merged it with Nabisco in 1985 to form RJR Nabisco.
 In 1999, Kraft Foods acquired Nabisco, including the Grey Poupon brand.

 In 2000, Amora-Maille was acquired by Unilever and UK trademark rights to Grey Poupon were assumed by it until 2005 when the rights were sold to G Costa & Company Limited, a subsidiary of Associated British Foods.
 In 2008, Associated British Foods folded G Costa into AB World Foods.

 Grey Poupon Dijon and wholegrain mustard are still produced in France for the European markets as well as Canada.
 Production of Grey Poupon for the American market moved from Pennsylvania to Holland, Michigan, following Kraft Heinz's expansion of its 120-year-old production facility there.
 The American version contains vinegar, sugar, fruit pectin and spices while the original French version does not.